Roll20/roll20-character-sheets/Open Legend Basic by Great Moustache/ReadMe.md

 ### Changelog

 ### 1.8.9.6 on 2017 October 16th
+* Fixed HP/Lethal Damage having odd error that locks up HP calculations on sheet
-	- Outputs to chat show Attribute Score next to the Attribute now
+* Outputs to chat show Attribute Score next to the Attribute now
-	- Attributes can have a max value of 10
+* Attributes can have a max value of 10
 	- Before only 9 has that is the highest a PC can have (changable through "dice modifer")
 	- Changed it to 10 so NPC charactersheets can have this value and to make it possibly easier for players

 ### 1.8.9.5 on 2017 September 12th
 * Default (dis)advantage number for Actions & Attributes